 - Pack up out-of-season clothing to make the closets seem extra spacious.
 This is true for closets throughout the house.

 - Make sure the smoke detectors have working batteries.

-- Put soaps and cleaners in a cupboard or reduce the number and organize them neatly on one shelf.
+- Put soaps and cleaners in a cupboard or reduce the number and organize them neatly on one shelf or in a bin.

-- Make sure that light bulbs are working and have adequate “bright white” wattage.
+- Make sure that light bulbs and have adequate “bright white” wattage.
 Many laundry rooms are too dark and need to be brighter.

 - Clear off counters.
-Reduce toiletries down to a decorative few (4 at most) and consolidate them on a tray or decorative basket.
-Put everything else in drawers or cabinets.
+Reduce toiletries down to a decorative few and consolidate them on a tray or decorative basket.

 - Scrub those cabinets.